clarisma/geodesk-site/intro-to-osm.md

 Every week, the OpenStreetMap project publishes a [complete copy](https://planet.osm.org/) of its worldwide dataset.
 This **planet file** is encoded in a [tightly-compressed format](https://wiki.openstreetmap.org/wiki/PBF_Format) based on Google's Protocol Buffers (file extension `.osm.pbf`).

 There are also multiple services that provide smaller extracts, both for various countries and regions, as well as custom areas.

+So, what do you do with all this data?
+This is where GeoDesk comes in!